Land and water rights in the Sahel

 These efforts have often failed to consider governance and property rights issues - who decides what and how, and who has right over what before and after the water development project.

 In some cases, part of the problem lies with inadequate legal frameworks.
 In much of the Sahel, land and water laws have evolved with very little coordination, and often in different directions.
 Contradictions between sectoral laws on land, water and pastoralism, and between these and legislation on decentralisation, exacerbate tensions around property rights over land and water.

 The Sahel Water Governance Learning Group (PROGRES from its French title - Projet de Gouvernance des Ressources en Eau au Sahel) is tackling these issues in Senegal, Mali, Burkina Faso and Niger.

 The aim of the group is to promote better policy, law and practices that address the governance property rights challenges of improving access to water for farming and herding.
-We do so by generating knowledge, facilitating learning and exchange, and promoting informed debate among key actors at all levels.
+This was done by generating knowledge, facilitating learning and exchange, and promoting informed debate among key actors at all levels.

-- establishment of small, informal learning groups that bring together a mix of water governance stakeholders
+- The establishment of small, informal learning groups that bring together a mix of water governance stakeholders, and

 - Providing evidence for the 2006 UNDP Human Development Report on water.